Crack Addiction Treatment

 Where residential treatment is suitable, the focus is not only abstinence.
 Treatment is used to understand why crack cocaine became part of the person's life, stabilise routines, reduce relapse risk, involve family where appropriate, and build a realistic plan for returning home.

 If crack cocaine use is becoming harder to stop, the next step is a confidential assessment rather than another unsupported promise to quit.
-PROMIS can clarify the immediate risks, the role of cravings and mental health, and whether outpatient, structured, or residential treatment is the safest route.
+PROMIS can help clarify the immediate risks, the role of cravings and mental health, and whether outpatient, structured or residential treatment is the safest route.

 Frequently Asked Questions